Back to Insights

 Use Automated Machine Learning (AutoML)

 AutoML tools can automate the model selection process by testing multiple algorithms and hyperparameters to find the optimal solution.
 This reduces the need for manual experimentation, saving both time and resources.
-Popular AutoML frameworks include H2O.ai and Google's AutoML, both of which have been updated with enhanced features for better performance and cost-effectiveness.
+Popular AutoML frameworks include H2O.ai (version 3.45.0) and Google's AutoML, both of which have been updated with enhanced features for better performance and cost-effectiveness as of 2026.
+Additionally, Microsoft's NNI (version 2.15.0) has introduced new features for improved scalability, and DataRobot remains a robust choice with its advanced capabilities and user-friendly interface.
+New tools such as AutoKeras (version 1.2.0) and Ludwig (version 0.7.0) have also gained traction in the AI community for their ease of use and powerful automation features.
+MLFlow continues to be praised for its innovative approach to model optimisation and has received notable updates enhancing its functionality.

 Evaluate Through Cross-validation